 A: No. As a service to you, ALC collects fees for trips from its clients and then distributes payments.

 A: Visit us in person, or email us.

-Please visit one of our local offices, or email us at firstname.lastname@example.org to discuss business opportunities with ALC and to review a service provider or independent contractor agreement for your review and consideration.
+Please visit one of our local offices, or email us at email@example.com to discuss business opportunities with ALC and to review and consider a service provider or independent contractor agreement.
 When you come to the office, make sure to bring proof of: